dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 For visual tasks predictive models predicting a single output are limited.

-Siamese networks deal with image features rather than comparing images itself.
+Siamese networks deal with image features rather than comparing images themselves.
 Siamese networks introduce contrastive learning techniques to eliminate the collapse problem.

 Another approach is to use latent-variable predictive models.
 This is probably the way to go for the visual self-supervised tasks.